cloudevents/spec/amqp-protocol-binding.md

-The _structured_ content mode keeps event metadata and data together in the payload, allowing simple forwarding of the same event across multiple routing hops, and across multiple transports.
+The _structured_ content mode keeps event metadata and data together in the payload, allowing simple forwarding of the same event across multiple routing hops, and across multiple protocols.

 #### 3.2.1.
 AMQP Content-Type